apify/apify-docs/docs/storage/dataset.md

 await datasets.deleteDataset();
 ```

 When using the `getItems()` method, you can specify the data you retrieve using the `[fields]` parameter.
 It should be an array of field names (strings) that will be included in the results.
-To include all the results, simply omit the `[fields]` parameter.
+To include all the results, exclude the `[fields]` parameter.

 ```js
 // Only get the "hotel" and "cafe" fields